 - In Norway the rental term may be extended by 4 5 years after the expiry of the rental term, which is 2031 - In Denmark a 3 year rental contract has been entered into.
-On expiry of the rental term in 2018, the agreement continues until terminated, with a 6 month notice period.
-In the USA the rental term continues until 2024 with an option to extend - In France the rental term for the office building expires in July 2018, whilst for the production facilities there is a lease obligation until April 2017.
+On expiry of the rental term in 2018, the agreement continues until terminated, with a 6 month notice period - In the USA the rental term continues until 2024 with an option to extend - In France the rental term for the office building is until June 2024, whilst for the production facilities there is a lease obligation until 2026.